yullsia/STM32F103_HDC1080/README.md

 # STM32F103_HDC1080

-This is the code to use HDC1080 in stm32f103.
-However, if you have stm32 hal, you can use it in other stm32 series.
+This is the code to use HDC1080 in stm32f103.\n However, if you have stm32 hal, you can use it in other stm32 series.\n The I2C channel can be changed in the header file, and it is changed according to the I2C channel used by STM32.

 # function
 - HDC1080_init